Prudentnavigator/PrivateChatRoom-App/README.md

 This application allows users to communicate privately in real time.

-It is designed to be used with the 'PrivateChatRoom-Server'.
+It is designed to be used with the "PrivateChatRoom-Server".

 If python3 is installed on your device, this program can be used with any operating system, (Windows, Mac, Linux, etc.).